 (f) For RRS, the QSE shall indicate the quantity of the service that is provided from:

-(i) Generation Resources;
+(i) Resources providing Primary Frequency Response;

-(ii) Controllable Load Resources; and
+(ii) FFR Resources; and

 (iii) Load Resources controlled by high-set under-frequency relays.

+(2) For ECRS, the QSE shall indicate the quantity of the service that is provided from Resources that are manually dispatched and those that are SCED-dispatchable.

-(2) An Ancillary Service Trade must be confirmed by both the buying QSE and selling QSE to be considered valid and to be used in an ERCOT process.
+(3) An Ancillary Service Trade must be confirmed by both the buying QSE and selling QSE to be considered valid and to be used in an ERCOT process.